buren/git-story/README.md

 git-story tries to simplify the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) branching model, so that any VCS novice can use it within 5 minutes.

-It also includes various extensions to git, which are documented below.
+It also includes various extensions to git, documented below.

 * [Installation](#install-git-story)
 * [Getting Started](#getting-started)